Creating a ZFS HA Cluster on Linux using shared or shared-nothing storage

 the operator to stop, start and move services in the cluster.

-Select a pool then click the ⋮
+Select a pool then click the ⋮ button on the right

 hand side to see the available options: